Wondering about a Coimbra day trip? You’ve come to the right place!

 Coimbra is often referred to as the “Athens of Portugal” for its long interesting heritage.
 It was even once the capital of Portugal and the birthplace of six Portuguese monarchs.
 Combine that old-world charm with today’s youthful atmosphere and you have one interesting city worth visiting!
 Spend one day in Coimbra exploring the colourful streets and you’re guaranteed to find something special around every corner.

-In this blog post, I’ll be providing a guide on what to do in Coimbra in one day.
-From either Lisbon or Porto, a day trip to Coimbra is worth it!
-So grab your camera and get ready for a memorable experience in this beautiful Portuguese city!
+In this blog post, I’ll be providing a guide on what to do in Coimbra in one day based on my recent trip there.
+Whether you’re coming from either Lisbon or Porto, a day trip to Coimbra Portugal is worth it!
+So grab your camera and get ready for your action-packed Coimbra 1 day itinerary!